skawaguchi/babel-tape-runner/readme.md

 ```

 A test runner for tape that utilizes babel in order to run test suites that include ESNext/Harmony features.

+**Important:** Forked from [babel-tape-runner](https://github.com/wavded/babel-tape-runner).This may get pulled down if the original package adopts this functionality.

 ## install